neurotaxis/neurotaxis.github.io/blog/2026/hello_signal.md

 Make it easy to quickly estimate the complexity of a dataset.
 Does the data use standard formats, or are bespoke file types and software involved?
 Will this data require a GPU cluster or can I analyze it on my laptop?

 Expedite on-boarding newcomers to specific data, such as new lab members or computational collaborators, by eliminating time and errors in the data munging process.
-It's very easy to make small errors when loading and pre-processing someone else's data, even with detailed instructions on how to work with it.
+It's very easy to make errors when loading and pre-processing someone else's data, even given detailed instructions.
 A hello_signal file demonstrates precisely how to load the data and confirm it looks how it's supposed to.

 Are a great way to organize a lab's datasets, which may be scattered across hard drives, computers, and the cloud, along with inconsistent or partial documentation.
 Making hello_signal files doesn't require reorganizing existing data, but a directory of hello_signal files for a lab's datasets makes an excellent gateway to the data and can dramatically increase their effective half-lives.